abinit/abinit/doc/tutorial/elastic.md

 with respect to two strain components give us the so-called rigid-ion elastic tensor.
 Derivatives with respect to one strain and one electric field component give us the rigid-ion piezoelectric tensor.
-Finally, derivatives with respect to one strain and one atomic displacement yield the internal- strain force-response tensor, an intermediate quantity that will be necessary to compute the atomic relaxation corrections to the rigid-ion quantities.
-As in [tutorial DFPT1](rf1), we specify convergence in terms of the residual of the potential (here the first-order potential) using tolvrs.
+Finally, derivatives with respect to one strain and one atomic displacement yield the internal-strain force-response tensor, an intermediate quantity that will be necessary to compute the atomic relaxation corrections to the rigid-ion quantities.
+As in [tutorial DFPT1](rf1), we specify convergence in terms of the residual of the potential (here the first-order potential) using [[tolvrs]].

 Your run should have completed by now.
-Abinit should have created quite a few files.
+Abinit should have created quite a few files, among which:

-  * telast_2.log (log file)
   * telast_2.abo (main output file)
   * telast_2o_DS1_DDB (first derivatives of the energy from GS calculation)
   * telast_2o_DS3_DDB (second derivatives from the RF calculation)